spolu/settle/site/content/index.md

 The Settle transaction protocol allows users to safely transfer value along pre-expressed trust paths without a shared blockchain (see [Mint documentation](/documentation)).
-Very much like email, users register on "mints", a server of their choice (possibly their own), that manage the assets they issue as well as the trust they express between assets in the network.
+Similarly to email, users register on a "mint": a server of their choice (possibly their own) that manage the assets they issue as well as the trust they express towards assets in the network.

 Settle distributes a command line utility, `settle`, to interact with mints.
-It lets you register on a publicly available mint (or login on a mint of your choice), create assets, express trust between your assets and others', and transact using these trust pathes.
+It lets you register on a publicly available mint (or login on a mint of your choice), create assets, express trust between your assets and others', and transact using these trust paths.

 Settle also maintains a publicly available mint **m.settle.network** on which you can register freely.